 Students are required to have a scientific calculator for use in mathematics.
-A Casio fx-82CW is the newest and recommended model.
+A Casio FX-85 is the recommended model.
 Students should speak with their teacher if they are unsure whether their calculator is suitable.

 All candidates sit two papers (see below).